13jj13/AOS-Roucairol-and-Carvalho-s-Distributed-Mutual-Exclusion-Algorithm/README.md

 a node spends in its critical section.
 Assume that both inter-request delay and cs-execution time are random variables with exponential probability distribution.

-Testing: Design a mechanism to test the correctness of your implementation.
+**Testing:** Design a mechanism to test the correctness of your implementation.
 Your testing mechanism should ascertain that at most one process is in its critical section at any time.
 It should be as automated as possible and should require minimal human intervention.
 For example, visual inspection of log files to verify the correctness of the execution will not be acceptable.
 You will be graded on how accurate and automated your testing mechanism is.

+Our plans:
+The program will log the timestamps and process ID of each process that executes its critical section and the test will use these logs to check if there is any other process that also executed its critical section at the same time.
+This is done by checking if any process’s init-term timestamp pairs overlap with any other process’s init-term timestamp pairs.

-Experimental Evaluation: Evaluate the performance of your implementation with respect to message complexity, response time and system throughput using experiments for various values of system parameters, namely n, d and c.
+**Experimental Evaluation:** Evaluate the performance of your implementation with respect to message complexity, response time and system throughput using experiments for various values of system parameters, namely n, d and c.
 Display the results of your experiments by plotting appropriate graphs.
 Note that each point in the graph should be obtained by averaging over